elyukai/optolith-database-schema/docs/reference/Race.md

 `automatic_advantages?` | The respective automatic advantages text from the source book. | <a href="#RaceTranslation/automatic_advantages">See details</a>
 `strongly_recommended_advantages?` | The respective strongly recommended advantages text from the source book. | <a href="#RaceTranslation/strongly_recommended_advantages">See details</a>
 `strongly_recommended_disadvantages?` | The respective strongly recommended disadvantages text from the source book. | <a href="#RaceTranslation/strongly_recommended_disadvantages">See details</a>
-`common_advantages?` | The respective common advantages text from the source book.
-If common advantages are defined by race variants, leave this field empty.
-It is overridden by the same field in race variants. | <a href="#RaceTranslation/common_advantages">See details</a>
-`common_disadvantages?` | The respective common disadvantages text from the source book.
-If common disadvantages are defined by race variants, leave this field empty.
-It is overridden by the same field in race variants. | <a href="#RaceTranslation/common_disadvantages">See details</a>
-`uncommon_advantages?` | The respective uncommon advantages text from the source book.
-If uncommon advantages are defined by race variants, leave this field empty.
-It is overridden by the same field in race variants. | <a href="#RaceTranslation/uncommon_advantages">See details</a>
-`uncommon_disadvantages?` | The respective uncommon disadvantages text from the source book.
-If uncommon disadvantages are defined by race variants, leave this field empty.
-It is overridden by the same field in race variants. | <a href="#RaceTranslation/uncommon_disadvantages">See details</a>
 `errata?` |  | <a href="#RaceTranslation/errata">See details</a>

 #### <a name="RaceTranslation/name"></a> `name`